The Public-Private Partnership Law Review: Mexico

 In Mexico, PPPs are financed through a combination of equity and project finance-based debt, either public or private.
 The PPP Law requires that an SPV is formed by the sponsor upon the award of a contract.
 This structure requires the private sector sponsor to fund the project (at least partially) with equity.
-Public funds are also usually allocated to PPP projects mainly from Fonadin, the government agency responsible for coordinating the financing and development of infrastructure.
-The debt-to-equity ratio depends on the particular circumstances of each project, such as the participants' desired leverage, borrowing costs and risks involved in the project.
+Public funds are also usually allocated to PPP projects mainly from Fonadin.
+The debt-to-equity ratio depends on the particular circumstances of each project, such as the participants' desired leverage, borrowing costs and the risks involved in the project.

-Most common lenders include commercial banks, multilateral agencies and development banks.
-From the public sector, the main players in project finance transactions in Mexico are Fonadin and Banobras and, when publicly financed, the projects must meet additional legal requirements to ensure the proper repayment of debt in favour of lenders.
+The most common lenders include commercial banks, multilateral agencies and development banks.
+In the public sector, the main players in project finance transactions in Mexico are Fonadin and Banobras and, when publicly financed, projects must meet additional legal requirements to ensure the proper repayment of debt in favour of lenders.

-Whether by equity or debt (public or private), foreign entities are frequently involved in the financing of projects in cross-border transactions.
-Most of these transactions are funded in foreign currency and, in such cases, participants have to deal with exchange risks.
-Project sponsors engage in hedging or swap instruments to reduce the project's sensitivity to changes in the foreign exchange rate.
-On the other hand, project sponsors may recur to local currency loans in Mexico if the market can offer the amount and term of financing to eliminate any long-term currency risk.
+Whether through equity or debt (public or private), foreign entities are frequently involved in the financing of projects in cross-border transactions.
+Most of these transactions are funded in a foreign currency and, in such cases, participants have to deal with exchange risks.
+Project sponsors engage in hedging or swap instruments to reduce a project's sensitivity to changes in the foreign exchange rate.
+On the other hand, project sponsors may resort to local currency loans in Mexico if the market can offer the amount and term of financing to eliminate any long-term currency risk.

-1 Alejandro Rojas V is a partner and David Malagón L is an associate at Nader, Hayaux & Goebel, SC.
+1 Alejandro Rojas V is a partner and Benjamin Torrero G is an associate at Nader, Hayaux y Goebel, SC.